How to Dissolve Gummy Vitamins: What Your Manufacturer Isn't Telling You

 Reading the Results

 If you see uniform, gradual dissolution over 20-40 minutes, you're looking at a properly formulated product.
-The ingredients were well-mixed, the emulsification was done right, and someone knew what they were doing.
+Good mixing, good emulsification.

-If you see rapid surface erosion but the center stays intact, that tells me the mixing during manufacturing was inadequate.
-The slurry wasn't prepared properly, and the ingredients aren't evenly distributed.
+If you see rapid surface erosion but the center stays intact, the mixing was inadequate.
+The slurry wasn't prepared properly, and ingredients aren't evenly distributed.

 Those immediate oil droplets I mentioned?
-That's probably the most important thing to watch for.
-If the fat-soluble vitamins weren't properly emulsified into tiny particles, it doesn't matter how premium the ingredients are-absorption will be compromised.
+That's the most important thing to watch.
+If fat-soluble vitamins weren't emulsified into tiny particles, absorption will be compromised no matter how premium the ingredients are.

 The Big Question: Does Faster Dissolution Mean Better Absorption?